pkardas/notes/books/ddia.md

   delivered with low latency, similar to databases because message is not sent via a direct network connection but goes through message broker.

-Message brokers have couple of advantages comparing to RPC:
+Message brokers have a couple of advantages comparing to RPC:

 - can acs as a buffer when recipient is unavailable
 - can automatically redeliver messages